NerdSec/nerdsec.github.io/_posts/2020-01-01-security-jedi-1.md

 layout: post
 title: "Security Jedi - Chapter 1"
 categories: ["Beginner's Guide"]
-tags: Big Data
+tags: "Big Data"
 ---

-# Medusa - The Log Monster
+## SIEM - Hero or Villain?

 For the past decade, **SIEM** has been ruining the lives of many SOC Analysts.
-How a beautiful fair maiden desired by many Analysts eventually became the most feared Gorgon, is a story well documented in history.
+Just like **Anakin Skywalker**, all **SIEM** technologies started with good intentions.
+But how over time things have changed.
+A tool meant to ease the life of an Analyst has now turned out to be his life's biggest bane.

-Ask any analyst to use only a commercial **SIEM** in the market today for his monitoring activities and you can watch him turn to stone.
+Ask any analyst to use only a commercial **SIEM** in the market today for his monitoring activities and you can watch him turn to stone from fear.
 Literally!

-## Performance Tuning
+### Performance Tuning

 Maybe the introduction was a bit over the top (or maybe not).
 But, the general consensus over **SIEM** is that eventually, it spirals out of control. _Does it have to though?_